 Cambridge District Scout Archives

-All discussions concerning Marching, including this one, must strive to differentiate the act of parading in step (marching) and moving past a point in a review or walking (a march past).
+All discussions concerning Marching, including this one, must strive to differentiate the act of parading in step (marching) and moving past a point in a review (a march past), which maybe just walking.
 For some any march assumes that they will be in step.
 A ‘route march’ on the other hand assumes no such regimented step and is outside this discussion.

 1929 From Scouting and Youth Movements Baden Powell

 ‘The aim of the Boy scout movement is to make good citizens…’ ‘I do not think this can be done through “Form Fours”.’

 ‘The simple system of drill which is suggested for Boy scouts is merely given in order to enable Scoutmasters to move their Troops and Patrols in good order for parade purposes and not as an exercise for frequent practice with the boys when other occupations are possible.
 When I see a Troop drill well but fail to follow a trail or cook its own food I recognise that the Scoutmaster is not much good as such.’
 Chapter VII: Is Scouting a Military Movement?